 - Work Order Name – sorts the list alphabetically by the name of the work order.

 - Old Work Orders are archived, not deleted.
 This is so iPoint can maintain historical details.
-But if you want to look for an old work order, just click this button to reveal both current and archived work orders.
+But if you want to look for an old work order, click this button to reveal current and archived work orders.
 When archived work orders are displayed, the button changes to Hide Archived.

 - Clear All Filters button clears all of the filters set on this page.
 Similarly, you can click the black X at the end of any filter to clear a single filter.